§48E Qualified Facilities

 But a closer look reveals something more.

-By extending these modules outward to include office and storage spaces, the design begins to take shape — the suggestion of a corner, the beginning of a larger form.
+By extending these modules outward to include process and storage spaces, the design begins to take shape — the suggestion of a corner, the beginning of a larger form.

 Each container serves a role: scanning, administration, data handling, or support.